|Nutrition Facts (per serving)|

 1/4 to 1/2 teaspoon kosher salt, or more to taste

 Gather the ingredients.

-Cut the avocados in half and remove the flesh from the skin and dispose of the pits.
+Cut the avocados in half, remove the flesh from the skin, and dispose of the pits.
 Add the avocados to a large bowl and toss with the lime juice.
 Don't skip adding the lime juice in this step, it will help slow down browning.

-Add the chopped cilantro, red onion, jalapeno, and salt to the bowl.
+Add the chopped red onion, cilantro, jalapeño, garlic (if using), and salt to the bowl.

 Mix in the chopped vegetables and herbs until well combined.
 Taste and add more salt as needed.

 - If you'd like to make a smaller batch you can cut the recipe by half or a third.